Log house

 A log house, or log building, is a structure built with horizontal logs interlocked at the corners by notching.
 Logs may be round, squared or hewn to other shapes, either handcrafted or milled.
 The term "log cabin" generally refers to a smaller, more rustic log house, such as a hunting cabin in the woods, that may or may not have electricity or plumbing.

+History

-Log construction was the most common building technique in large regions of Sweden, Finland, Norway, the Baltic states and Russia, where straight and tall coniferous trees, such as pine and spruce, are readily available.
+Log construction was the most common building technique in large regions of Sweden, Finland, Norway, the Baltic states, and Russia, where straight and tall coniferous trees, such as pine and spruce, are readily available.
 It was also widely used for vernacular buildings in Eastern Central Europe, the Alps, the Balkans and parts of Asia, where similar climatic conditions prevail.
 In warmer and more westerly regions of Europe, where deciduous trees predominate, timber framing was favoured instead.

+The two initial primary styles of log houses included: